Doula Certification Renewals Requirements & application to keep your certification current

 • Public speaking/community education engagements on relevant topic(s)

-• Publication of books, articles, research on relevant topic(s) that you have authored
+• Publication of books, articles, research on relevant topic(s) you have authored

 Money saving tips